“I fail to feed your children

 I beg of bees

-I promise them all
+I promise them the boldest of queens

 Would they but deliver